serdarch/NeuroFixer/README.md

 # NeuroFixer

+**NeuroFixer** is the public companion demo and library-oriented repository for the Pattern Recognition article:

+**NeuroFuser: Resource-Aware Neuromodulation of Multi-scale Fusion Attention for Domain Adaptive Segmentation** Serdar Erişen and André Borrmann
+*Pattern Recognition*, 2026
+DOI: **10.1016/j.patcog.2026.114167**

-**NeuroFixer** is a public-demo oriented build and support repository for NeuroFuser-style attention-fusion models.
-It is designed as a lightweight, backbone-agnostic library that grows toward:
+NeuroFixer provides a lightweight, backbone-agnostic PyTorch implementation path for NeuroFuser-style attention-fusion modules.
+It is designed as a public-demo safe repository that can grow toward a future installable package:

 ```bash
 pip install neurofixer